Setting up a Database

 PostgreSQL is the database engine we will use.

 On our local machine, we have decided to use Docker to manage services.
-Create docker-compose.yaml file and add PostgreSQL as a service:
+The generated docker-compose.yml file already contains PostgreSQL as a service:

 This will install a PostgreSQL server and configure some environment variables that control the database name and credentials.
 The values do not really matter.

 We also expose the PostgreSQL port (